Japanese cruiser Unebi: Construction and loss

 A single reliable clue emerged unexpectedly around ten years after the ship disappeared: In July 1897, reports in the US newspapers New York Tribune and Morning Times revealed that years earlier, villagers had found the wreckage of a Japanese ship washed up on the Pescadores Islands (which had been under Japanese sovereignty since 1895).
 Subsequent investigations by the Japanese Navy and police units on the islands revealed that fishermen had indeed found ship wreckage on the beaches around a decade earlier and used it to build wooden huts.
-During subsequent examinations of the huts, investigators found, among other things, decorated wooden strips and two cabin doors bearing the weathered lettering Unebi.
+During subsequent examinations of the huts, investigators found, among other things, decorated wooden strips and two cabin doors bearing the weathered lettering "Unebi".
 This was the only trace of the ship ever found.
-However, it remains unknown to this day where and when the cruiser sank and what caused the Unebi's downfall.
+However, it remains unknown to this day where and when the cruiser sank and what caused Unebi's loss.
 The ship is believed to have been caught in the aftermath of a typhoon in the northeastern South China Sea in mid-December 1886, capsized in the storm due to the top-heavy nature of the ship and sank within a very short time with the entire crew of 174 men.
 To this day, it remains one of the worst disasters to have occurred in the Japanese Navy in peacetime.; the most popular theory is that the design was top-heavy due to its excessive armament and was unstable in rough weather.
 Unebi was officially declared lost with all hands and stricken from the navy list on 19 October 1887.
 A memorial monument to the missing crew of Unebi is located at Aoyama Cemetery in Tokyo.